Blue Beach (San Carlos Bay), Falkland Islands, 21st May 1982

 He headed off to his pack to find something to record all the requirements and then set about checking and double-checking what the men needed.
 Then, picking two of the new arrivals, including the terrified young lad he had been watching earlier; mainly in an attempt to relieve some of the young mans anxiousness by keeping him busy.
 They set off to get the supplies.

 Chris finished a few hours later and was heading back to his unit with the two lads who had helped ferry the stuff up to their recipients.
-They were idly chatting away about home; the girls they claimed they’d had and their families with Chris just out in front.
-His seclusion wasn’t an attempt to snub the two young men; it was more to protect himself, the last thing he needed was to get to know, even like these lads just to see them cut down by a burst, days or even hours later.
+They were idly chatting away about home; the girls they claimed they'd had and their families with Chris just out in front.
+His seclusion wasn't an attempt to snub the two young men; it was more to protect himself, the last thing he needed was to get to know, even like these lads just to see them cut down by a burst of fire or an explosion, days or even hours later.

 This is a war.